goetzi123/FleetChat/FleetChat_System_Boundaries_Compliance.md

 ## Executive Summary

 FleetChat is strictly limited to operating as a **communication protocol service only**.
-This document establishes mandatory boundaries to prevent any duplication or replication of Samsara fleet management functionality, ensuring FleetChat operates exclusively as a message relay system.
+This document establishes mandatory boundaries to prevent any duplication or replication of ANY fleet management system functionality (Samsara, Geotab, or others), ensuring FleetChat operates exclusively as a message relay system.

 ## Strict System Boundaries

 ### 1. Communication Protocol Limitation

 **PERMITTED FUNCTION:**
-- FleetChat serves **exclusively** as a message relay between Samsara and drivers via WhatsApp
+- FleetChat serves **exclusively** as a message relay between ANY fleet management system (Samsara, Geotab, etc.) and drivers via WhatsApp

 **ABSOLUTE RESTRICTIONS:**
 - ❌ No fleet management capabilities